 - To slow the flow in and out of impermanent low-wage work we need to ground workers in better-paid, permanent jobs, which would reduce the numbers in poverty at any one time.

-- Attention needs to be paid to second earners, now essential to seeing families out of poverty.
-100,000 children would be protected from poverty by extending universal credit work allowances to second earners, allowing families to keep more of their earnings and escape poverty sooner through work.
+- Attention needs to be paid to second earners.
+Extending universal credit work allowances to second earners would allow families to keep more of their earnings and escape poverty sooner through work.